NorSC/supervisor-search/_supervisors/bing-zhai-1.md

   touch.

   My research interests are machine learning and its various applications, such as behaviour analysis, wearable, and ubiquitous computing, etc. I am interested in developing practical artificial intelligence tools to solve the challenges of real-world applications.
-In essence, it is to model the practical problems using mathematical languages and develop machine learning algorithms for the optimal solution, bridging the gap between signal/data and human-understandable knowledge.

   ### **Sleep Stage Classification using Wearable Sensing Data**